 MINIMUM RENEWABLE ENERGY REQUIREMENT: the minimum amount of on-site or adjusted off-site renewable energy needed to comply with this appendix.

 OFF-SITE RENEWABLE ENERGY SYSTEM.
-Renewable energy system which serves the building project and is not an on-site renewable energy system.
+Renewable energy system which serves the building project and is not an on-site renewable energy system, including contracted purchases of renewable energy and renewable energy certificates.

 ON-SITE RENEWABLE ENERGY SYSTEM.
 Renewable energy systems located on any of the following: